everx-labs/TonNfcClientAndroid/README.md

 The detailed info about card activation and related workflow is [here]().

 For now let's suppose the user somehow got activation data into his application from debot (the details of working with debot will be given later).
-Then to activate the card he may use the following exemplary snippets.
+Then to activate the card he may use the following snippets.

 ```java